Registration Q & A

 1. Q: What documents are required for proof of residency?

-A: Acceptable documents include a current lease agreement, mortgage statement, or utility bill dated within the last 30 days.
+A: You can use a current lease, mortgage statement, or a utility bill from the last 30 days.

 2. Q: What if I live with another family and I am not on their lease or mortgage?

-A: Families who are living at a residency but are not on the lease or mortgage will need to complete a Notary Verification Form.
-The homeowner/leaseholder will need to show proof of residency.
-This form is only good for one school year.
-A new form and new proof of residency will need to be completed each school year if your situation does not change.
-Contact the Registrar with additional questions.
+A: You will need to complete a Notary Verification Form.
+The homeowner or leaseholder must provide proof of residency.
+This form is only valid for one school year and must be updated each year if your situation stays the same.
+Contact the Registrar with questions.

 3. Q: What if my address changes during the school year?

-A: Please submit a "Change of Address" request through your Parent Portal and email a copy of the new proof of residency to [email protected], or you may drop off your new proof of residency at Douglas Central Office.
-Your address will not be updated until your new proof of residency is received.
+A: Submit a "Change of Address" request in the Parent Portal (within 30 days of moving) and email your new proof of residency to [email protected], or bring a copy to Douglas Central Office.
+Your address will not be updated until documents are received.

 District Boundaries & Open Enrollment: